Myrica rubra

 Myrica rubra is a species of flowering plant in the family Myricaceae.
-A subtropical tree grown for its fruit, M.rubra is native to a region including southeastern China, Japan, Korea, the Philippines, and Taiwan.
+A subtropical tree grown for its fruit, M. rubra is native to a region including southeastern China, Japan, Korea, the Philippines, and Taiwan.

 The fruit is favored for its juice and flavor.

 Common names

 The tree and fruit have the common names yangmei (楊梅 (杨梅, yángméi); Cantonese: yeung4 mui4; Shanghainese: /wuu/), yamamomo (ヤマモモ), Chinese bayberry, red bayberry, yumberry, waxberry, or Chinese strawberry.

 Description

 Myrica rubra is an evergreen tree that grows to a height of up to 10–20 m high, with smooth gray bark and a uniform spherical to hemispherical crown.
 Leaves are leathery, bare, elliptic-obovate to oval lanceolate in shape, wedge-shaped at the base and rounded to pointed or tapered at the apex, margin is serrated or serrated in the upper half, with a length of 5–14 cm and a width of 1–4 cm.
 Leaves are alternately arranged on the branches are divided into petiole and leaf blade.
 The petiole is 2–10 mm long.
 The leaf underside is pale green and sparsely to moderately golden glandular, the top surface is dark green.

 The species is dioecious.
 Male flowers with simple or unobtrusively branched bracts, are held in inflorescences individually or occasionally in groups of a few inflorescences in the leaf axils.
 Female flowers are 1–3 cm long, in inflorescences with bare stems, the bracts almost circular with a diameter of about 1 millimeter, and have golden glands on the underside.
 The male flowers are accompanied by two to four egg-shaped, sparse lanceolate leaves.
 Each male flower contains four to six stamens with dark red, elliptical anthers.

 Female inflorescences are single with multi-flowered spikes of 0.5–1.5 cmin length standing in the leaf axils.
 The rhachis is hairy and glandular.
 The cover sheets overlap, are hairless and only unobtrusively glandular.
 Female flowers are accompanied by four leaves.
 The upper ovary is velvety hairy, with a stylus with a two-lobed scar.
 There are two slender scar lobes that are colored bright red.

 The flowering period extends from March to April in China, with fruits developing from May to June.
-The fruit is spherical, typically 1.5–2.5 cm in diameter, with diameters up to 3 centimeters, a knobby surface.
+The fruit is spherical, typically 1.5–2.5 cm in diameter, with diameters up to 3 centimeters, and a knobby surface.
 The surface is a thick-skinned, typically a crimson red, but may vary from white to purple, with similar or somewhat lighter flesh color.
 At the center is a single seed, with a diameter about half that of the whole fruit.
 The flesh is sweet and very tart.